 Is rheumatoid arthritis hereditary?

 Yes.
-There is clearly a familial association.
+RA has a clear familial association.
 A person with a first-degree relative with RA has about three times the risk of developing the condition, and those with a second-degree relative have double the risk.
-(2)
+(13)

 Can rheumatoid arthritis lead to multiple sclerosis?

 Possibly.
 An association between RA and multiple sclerosis is not clear but has been reported.
 The data are mixed, but there may be a higher incidence of RA among patients with multiple sclerosis.
 (14)